Battle Signs

 Diagnostic Approach

-Diagnosing a Battle sign involves a thorough physical examination and imaging studies.
+Diagnosing a Battle sign diagnosis involves a thorough physical examination and imaging studies.
 Physicians typically perform a CT scan or MRI to evaluate the extent of the skull fracture and any associated brain injuries.
 In addition, otoscopic examination may be conducted to assess for hemotympanum, another sign of basilar skull fracture.

 Management and Treatment of Battle Signs